 The children learn different ways to add, subtract, multiply and divide which are appropriate to their understanding of numbers.
 We understand that the methods we now teach are different to the way many of you will have learnt at school.
 The following pages show some strategies at a glance but we hold a maths workshop in the Autumn Term for parents later in the school year for anyone who would like to know more.

 Please also follow the links to ‘Parent Guides’ which will give you advice and activities for supporting your child with maths at home.
 Many of the activities suggested make maths ‘real’ for the children.

 Whole school theme days and weeks

 At times during the year there will be Whole school theme week or days linked to numeracy and other areas of the curriculum.
 These weeks are used to excite and engage pupils and develop further a cross curricular approach where skills can be adopted across a range of subject areas.
-Keep checking back to see what theme days we have planned and to have a look at the photographs.

 Please click on the link below to access our Maths Workshop powerpoint